Matei-Ciobotaru/Temperature-Control-Scripts/README.md

-# SBC Temperature control scripts using a 5V fan and Python/Bash
+# SBC temperature control scripts using a 5V fan and Python/Bash

-A couple of scripts I have created to control the temperature on my Raspberry Model 3B+ and Rock64 4GB model SBCs byautomatically starting a 5V fan when the temperature exceeds a specified threshold.
+A couple of scripts I've created to control the temperature on my Raspberry Model 3B+ and Rock64 4GB model SBCs by automatically starting a 5V fan when the temperature exceeds a specified threshold.

 ## Python Libraries